socialimpactlab/socialimpactlab.github.io/_posts/2015-09-17-online-course-announcement.markdown

 To encourage participation and help cover some of the costs of the course, we’re charging a nominal fee of $50, payable through Paypal (or alternate means if this is not possible for you).

 #How do I apply?
-Fill out our [registration form](http://courses.frontlinesms.com/sign-up/) by 29 September.
-We'll accept 35-40 participants and will let you know the status of your application by 2 October.
+Fill out our [registration form](http://courses.frontlinesms.com/sign-up/) by 4 October.
+We'll accept 35-40 participants and will let you know the status of your application on a rolling basis.

 #Course Fee
-If accepted, you will be sent a link to our PayPal account to pay your course fee of $50.00.
-If you need an alternative payment arrangement, or to request a scholarship, please email [courses@simlab.org](mailto:courses@simlab.org).
+If accepted, you will be sent instructions to pay your course fee of $50.00.
+Please don't let cost be an inhibiting factor!
+We have scholarships available by request, please email [courses@simlab.org](mailto:courses@simlab.org) for more details, or request one in your registration form [here](http://courses.frontlinesms.com/sign-up/).

 #What if I have other questions?
 You can read about the course in more depth [here](http://courses.simlab.org/how-it-works/).
 If you have any additional questions, send us an email at [courses@simlab.org](mailto:courses@simlab.org).